 Although a predominantly Muslim country, where most citizens don’t drink alcohol, The Gambia is very moderate and tolerant of other religions and cultures.
 So much so that they even have their own brewery, Julbrew.
 While I’m not a huge larger fan, I do enjoy a cool Julbrew by the beach, preferably watching the sunset.
 My favourite places to drink it are the beachside restaurant at Cape Point called, Calypso and at the Baracuda Bar in the Kombo Beach Hotel in Kotu (pictured below).

 6. The monkeys at Bijilo Forest Park

 There is a lovely walk through the trees and a huge population of green vervet monkeys which are great fun to watch.
 You may also see a Western Red Colobus monkey (look up into the trees).
-This is an endangered species and they are struggling to survive here because of the number of vervet monkeys.
+This is an endangered species, and they are struggling to survive here because of the number of vervet monkeys.
 The vervets are doing so well because the tourists feed them and have become humanised so that they no longer fear us but instead see us a food sauce.
-Not only can monkeys carry diseases that can be transmitted to humans, once they lose their natural fear of us, they can become problematic to local people, invading their homes and causing a great nuisance.
+Not only can monkeys carry diseases that can be transmitted to humans, once they lose their natural fear of us, but they can also become problematic to local people, invading their homes and causing a significant nuisance.

-8. Traditional Drumming and Dance
+8. Traditional Drumming and Dance Show

 9. A walk along the beach at sunset